seanko16/cybersecurity-portfolio/TryHackMe/Ip_and_Domain_Threat_Intel.md

 # IP and Domain Threat Intelligence

 ## Overview
 During this TryHackMe room, I learned how to investigate suspicious domains and IPs to support SOC triage.
 I explored **DNS records, ASN and IP enrichment, geolocation, exposed services, and SSL/TLS certificates**.
-The focus was on understanding system configurations, identifying potential risks, and detecting malicious activity patterns.
+I also completed a **practical investigation challenge**, where I enriched real-world indicators including domains and IPs, identified associated ASNs and RIRs, checked NS/SOA records, and evaluated registration details to inform security decisions.

 ## Checklists